Information for organizations developing or renovating affordable housing.

 We do require the use of a Passive House Planning Package to model the energy use of a building.
 This then allows designers to choose the appropriate wall design, window types and heating and ventilation systems required in the climate zone of construction.

 Passive House certification requires that the building is air tight (0.6 ACH at 50 Pa), and does not use more than 15 kWh/m2 of heating/cooling energy, or more than 120 kWh/ m2 total primary energy.
+Read more about the Passive House standard on their website.

 Living Building Challenge is the most stringent sustainable building standard available.
 It requires that buildings produce at least 5 per cent more energy than they use, and that they are fully self-sufficient with regards to water (for example, they produce as much potable/usable water as used).